 Equip your employees with the information they need to make good benefit decisions.
 Avoid HR jargon.
 Use everyday terms that are easy for employees and their families to understand.
 For example, instead of saying “premium,” say “the monthly fee to ha

-Build a habit
+Build a habit of sharing benefit information

 Open enrollment is a great time to get the ball rolling, but don’t let it be a one-and-done message.
 Communication should be an ongoing process throughout the year, not just at open enrollment time.
 Get in the habit of sharing benefits information on a regular basis.
 For example, remind employees about cost-saving options for medical care, discounts on back-to-school items, and company-subsidized gym